eembc/securemark-tls/examples/selfhosted/README.md

 # Compile and run

+The `cmake` list file will build one of three options, depending on the following
+variables:

+`SELFHOSTED` - Builds a reference mbedTLS executable (mbedTLS source included) `WOLFSSL` - Builds a reference wolfSSL executable (wolfSSL must be installed) default - Compiles and builds a library with the un-implemented functions

+## Default `SELFHOSTED`: mbedTLS (2.4.2)

 This example uses `cmake`.
 The option `SELFHOSTED` enables the `EE_CFG_SELFHOSTED` flag in the code, and links in the local `profile/th_api` implementation (as well as `main.c`).